theouteredge/cmdR/README.md

 Example Output
 =====

-    > echo "hello world!"
+    c:\> echo "hello world!"
     hello world!
-    > cd c:\test
+    c:\> cd c:\test
-    c:\test
-    > ls
+    c:\test> ls
     file1.txt
     file2.txt
     file3.txt
-    > del file1.txt
+    c:\test> del file1.txt
-    > ls
+    c:\test> ls
     file2.txt
     file3.txt
-    > exit
+    c:\test> exit

-Future Plans
+Future Plans (maybe)
 ===

-1. Allow the actions to have access to the cmdR settings so we can modify them on the fly (register/unregister routes, change the command prompt, exit codes, etc)
-2. Automatic handling of help or ? command, so cmdR will list all the routes and there parameters along with a description
-3. Startup message, so users can enter a message that will be displayed when cmdR.Run is called for the first time
+1. Startup message, so users can enter a message that will be displayed when cmdR.Run is called for the first time
-4. Remove the dependency on the Console.Write and Console.ReadLine to output and read text so we can use cmdR within other types of application (i.e. WPF, Forms or Web pages(?))
+2. Implement a verison of the ICmdRConsole interface that wil work with a wpf app, so we can test out the ICmdRConsole interface in something other than a console app
-5. Maybe move to an MVC type framework which will allow you to return results which could forward you onto other routes allowing you to chain commands
+3. Maybe move to an MVC type framework which will allow you to return results which could forward you onto other routes allowing you to chain commands
+4. Allow us to pump data from one command to annother, i.e. read file.txt |> count-words